Tommy Nance: Toronto Blue Jays

 On August 7, 2024, Nance was traded to the Toronto Blue Jays in exchange for cash considerations.
 The next day, Toronto selected his contract and added him to their active roster.
 In 20 appearances for the Blue Jays, he compiled an 0-3 record and 4.09 ERA with 19 strikeouts over 22 innings of work.

 Nance was designated for assignment by Toronto on March 27, 2025.
 He cleared waivers and was sent outright to the Triple-A Buffalo Bisons on March 30.
 In 27 appearances for Buffalo, Nance logged an 0-4 record and 4.60 ERA with 42 strikeouts and four saves across 31 1/3 innings pitched.
 On July 11, the Blue Jays selected Nance's contract, adding him to their active roster.

+On March 22, 2026, Nance was among one of the final relief pitchers selected to start the season with the Toronto Blue Jays.

+Minnesota Twins

+On July 10, 2026, Nance was traded to the Minnesota Twins in exchange for minor league infielder Ryan Sprock.